 Why you should check it out if you love folk music:

 - The host, Gabriel Fliflet, is delightfully enthusiastic about the music.
 You can see it in his face even if you don’t understand his Norwegian (or rather, any Norwegian).
 He usually sits down after intermission and leads the audience in, what I assume is a traditional Norwegian folk song on the accordion.
-Fantastic!
-(I shared the video of the folk song in a past blog, but here it is again in case you missed it).

 - Enjoy not only more standard folk music performances, but also slightly unexpected ones such as Tango for 3, a recent performance at the Egg.
 Tango for 3, a Norwegian tango quartet, was Norway ‘s first pure tango ensemble, established in 1986.
 Their performance was amazing fun, and I truly recommend checking them out if you have the slightest curiosity about them.
 You can even listen to them for free on Spotify or play some of their tunes while checking out their website.